adeason/openafs/doc/process/standards-compliance.md

 `.def` file for WINNT.
 If we remove a public symbol, it should be removed from the `.sym`, and commented out of the `.def`.

 Note that `liboafs_*` libraries are all internal.
-Adding and removing enties from a `liboafs_*.sym` file can be done freely.
+Adding and removing entries from a `liboafs_*.sym` file can be done freely.

 ## RPCs

-Most `.xg` files in the tree define RPCs and on-the-wire structures for use with network communcation.
+Most `.xg` files in the tree define RPCs and on-the-wire structures for use with network communication.
 Most of the existing definitions in these files cannot be changed; doing so would break compatibility with other versions of OpenAFS in strange ways and is strictly prohibited.
 A few `.xg` files are used just for examples or tests, and are only used internally and can be changed